Applicants Schools Enterprise Media About Find a course Apply

 Honours

-An Honours award is available for this program.
+An Honours award is available for this degree.
 Further information can be found in the Bachelor of Law (Honours), Bachelor of Biomedical Science regulations, or by contacting the School of Law & Business.

 Fees and charges